JaquelineGongora/Equipo-5/README.md

 ## Objective:
 Create a platform for "Educación Continua" that allows for the registration, modification, and review of student grades.

+## Project
+This project makes it possible:
+- Changes were made to the graphical interfaces: the module's status (approved or failed) and the overall diploma status were identified.
+- The "display table" option was implemented, allowing the instructor to view previously registered student data.
+- The function of editing grades from the table was added.
+- Generation and download of the previous table via a PDF were incorporated.
+- Generation and download of certificates were added for students who have completed and passed a module, diploma, or course.
+- A graphical interface was added where students can view their grades by entering their registration numbers and selecting the course, diploma, or module they attended.
+The project follows the MVC paradigm, featuring models like "Estudiante" (Student) and "Usuario" (User), along with controllers dedicated to actions such as search and modification.
+The graphical interfaces, or views, range from login to PDF report generation.
+Each component plays a distinct role, offering specific functionalities for instructors and students.
+The interfaces are designed for an efficient and well-structured user experience, addressing the unique needs of each user type in an organized manner.

 ## Value Proposition:
 To have the grades of students in diploma programs and courses from "Facultad de matemáticas" available on a web platform, where instructors can register and edit the students' grades.